h-livv/janus/README.md

 Geant4 supplies the stochastic interaction and production step.
 ROOT `Seeds` carry that particle data into transport.
 Xsuite tracks the beam.
 The NPZ files and diagnostic plots are the observables the research question will use.

-Cooling, deceleration, trapping, magnetic-horn field maps, and optimization loops are not part of the system yet.

 | What                               | Status                                                                   |
 | ---------------------------------- | ------------------------------------------------------------------------ |
 | Geant4 target bombardment          | Implemented (`engines/geant4/`, `collision/`)                            |